This post has been updated to reflect the 2021-2029 compulsory routine changes.

 Front handspring stepout, Front handspring stepout, Cartwheel, Back extension roll

 Front handspring step-out, front handspring step-out

-The gymnast can run any number of steps into the front handsprings with no deduction.
+The gymnast can perform a power hurdle or a step hurdle into the front handsprings with no deduction.
+If she performs additional steps, it is a 0.05 deduction regardless of the number of steps.
 If she joins her legs together before the step-out, she will lose 0.10 each time, and 0.20 each if she never steps out.